 Deep tissue massage

 Sports massage is a mixed bag of different techniques, such as effleurage, petrissage, and cross-fiber strokes, that are very similar to the ones found in Swedish massage.

-Like sports massage, prenatal massage has more to do with understanding the nature of a woman’s pregnancy and the problems she may be facing during her pregnancy than doing a technique.
-Of course, the therapist should know how to drape, use various tools to help make the client comfortable, and communicate with her during the session.
+Like sports massage, prenatal massage has more to do with understanding the nature of a woman’s pregnancy and the problems she may be facing during her pregnancy than doing a “special” technique.

-Reflexology is like a foot massage which is based on the idea that there are “points” or “zones” in the foot that somehow correspond to different internal organs (e.g. liver, stomach, spleen) or other parts of the body and face (e.g. jaw, temples, lower back).
+Reflexology is basically a foot massage that has a typical narrative of “points” or “zones” in the foot that somehow correspond to different internal organs (e.g. liver, stomach, spleen) or other parts of the body and face (e.g. jaw, temples, lower back).

 Trigger point therapy

 Trigger point therapy often consists of pushing, squeezing, or compressing over an area that feels tight or painful.
 The massage therapist would likely use their thumbs and fingers to perform such strokes in a repetitive way.

 Trigger point therapy is based on the idea that there are “sore spots” or “trigger points” that are distributed throughout your body within your muscle tissues.
 However, the existence of such trigger points are highly debated, even among trigger point proponents, despite having more than 20 years of research.

 While pressing directly into the muscle tissue through the skin can sometimes alleviate discomfort, the pain relief that you might get may have more to do with how your nervous system perceives the touch, your expectations, and factors other than the actual therapy itself.